sagarana/presentations/moosewood2025/slides.md

 __And then you are lost.
 He has eaten your soul.__ <!-- .element: class="fragment fade-in-then-out" -->

+notes: We're unprotected, we don't know how to engage with this kind of sorcery.

+"For those who oppose this tooth and nail it seems that language and imagery fail us when we most need them, and do so spectacularly in a liberal, secular environment." (p40)

-notes: "Speaking rapid-fire with no spot for others to jump into the conversation, Mr. Trump makes everyone a co-conspirator to his preferred set of facts, or delusions.
+Here's the ex director of the FBI: "Speaking rapid-fire with no spot for others to jump into the conversation, Mr. Trump makes everyone a co-conspirator to his preferred set of facts, or delusions.
 I have felt it - this president building with his words a web of alternative reality and busily wrapping it around all of us in the room... __And then you are lost.
 He has eaten your soul.__"

 conspiracy theories as parallel universes, like the worlds colliding in the description of shamanism from Taussig.
 Note about AI taught on this parallel material - our uneasiness with it.